UdUdof/data-analytics-projects/excel/citi-bike-insights/README.md

 - How does the average trip duration vary across different age groups?
 - Which age group rents the most bikes?
 - How does bike rental vary across the two user groups (one-time users vs long-term subscribers) on different days of the week?
-- Does the factor of user age impact the average bike trip duration?
+- Does the user age impact the average bike trip duration?

 ---